otsembo/my-todos-sinatra/README.md

 This project is a demo that shows the power of the DSL in building server-side applications quickly.

+The application has been built with the MVC design pattern.

 ## Pre-Requisites
 In order to use this repository you will need the following: